paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-007-protection-of-migratory-game-and-insectivorous-birds.md

 <a id="section-715b"></a>
 ## § 715b.
-Omitted
+Annual report

+The commission created by [section 715a of this title](./chapter-007-protection-of-migratory-game-and-insectivorous-birds.md#section-715a) shall, through its chairman, annually report in detail to Congress, not later than the first Monday in December, the operations of the commission during the preceding fiscal year.

 ### Statutory Notes

-#### Codification
-Section, act Feb.
-18, 1929, ch.
-257, § 3, 45 Stat.
-1223, which required the commission created by [section 715a of this title](./chapter-007-protection-of-migratory-game-and-insectivorous-birds.md#section-715a), through its chairman, to annually report in detail to Congress on operations of the commission, terminated, effective May 15, 2000, pursuant to section 3003 of Pub.
+#### Termination of Reporting Requirements
+For termination, effective May 15, 2000, of provisions of law requiring submittal to Congress of any annual, semiannual, or other regular periodic report listed in House Document No. 103–7 (in which a report required under this section is listed on page 177), see section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance.
-See, also, page 177 of House Document No. 103–7.

 <a id="section-715c"></a>